 The original Eureka Flag

 The original Eureka flag still exists today, though fairly tattered, with pieces souvenired over the decades.
-The original Eureka flag is surprisingly large, being 4m x 2.6m (before the souveniring), and is currently held in low light conditions at the Art Gallery of Ballarat.
-It is very unusual for the original flag of a pivotal historic event to still be in existence, and is considered a national treasure.
+The original Eureka flag is surprisingly large, being 4m x 2.6m (before the souveniring).
+In 2013, the Eureka Flag was moved from the Art Gallery of Ballarat to the new Museum of Australian Democracy. and is now on display at it's original home on Bakery Hill in Eureka.
+It is rare for the original flag of a pivotal historic event to still be in existence, and is considered a national treasure.

 Symbolism of the Eureka flag